Welcome

 What constitutes 'adequate' supervision depends on the circumstances, including:

-• Monitoring and Enforcement: Regular checks and enforcement mechanisms are needed to ensure compliance.
-An employer who is aware that safety rules are being ignored but fails to take action may be in breach.
+• Monitoring and Enforcement: Regular checks, audits, and on-the-spot interventions are part of adequate supervision.
+The employer should demonstrate enforcement—e.g., documented corrective actions, refresher training, and disciplinary measures where appropriate.
+Awareness that safety rules are being ignored but failure to take action may amount to breach.

 A construction company employs several apprentices on a busy site.
 The site manager gives them initial safety instructions but rarely checks on them during the day, assuming the experienced workers will guide them.
 An apprentice, unsure of the correct procedure for using a particular tool, uses it incorrectly and injures themselves.
 Has the employer potentially breached its duty regarding supervision?